apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/first_crawl.md

 }
 ```

 If you run the crawler from your terminal, it should print the titles.
 Or not?
-While writing this chapter, the <a href="https://www.alexa.com/topsites/countries/AX" target="_blank">Aland Islands</a> page was not available and therefore the crawler crashed a minute after visiting Afghanistan.
+While writing this lesson, the <a href="https://www.alexa.com/topsites/countries/AX" target="_blank">Aland Islands</a> page was not available and therefore the crawler crashed a minute after visiting Afghanistan.

 ## [](#handling-errors) Handling errors

 The code above is correct, but it's not robust.
 If something goes wrong, it will crash.
 That something could be a network error, internet connection error, or one of the websites you're trying to reach could simply be experiencing problems at that moment.
 Any error like that and your crawler would stop, and you would lose the data it collected so far.

 In programming, you handle errors by catching them and then doing some action.
 Typically, printing information that the error occurred and/or retrying.
-Retrying is out of scope of this tutorial.

 > The scraping library we'll [show you later]({{@link web_scraping_for_beginners/crawling/pro_scraping.md}}) will handle errors and retries automatically for you.